Education in Australia: Issues in Australian school education

-Government education policy

-Despite a substantial increase in government spending per student over ten years (after correcting for inflation), the proportion of students who are proficient in maths, reading and science has actually declined over that same period.
-The Organisation for Economic Co-operation and Development and the Menzies Research Centre have both concluded that increasing school funding above a basic level has little effect on student proficiency.
-Instead, they both recommend greater autonomy.
-That is, the states should merely monitor the performance of the schools.
-Individual principals should have full authority and responsibility for ensuring student proficiency in core areas.
+School funding

-In 2010 the Gillard Government commissioned David Gonski to the chair a committee to review funding of Australian schools.
-Entitled the Gonski Report, through the Council of Australian Governments the Gillard Government sought to implement the National Education Reform Agreement that would deliver an A$9.4 billion school funding plan.
+In 2010 the Gillard government commissioned David Gonski to the chair a committee to review funding of Australian schools.
+Entitled the Gonski Report, through the Council of Australian Governments the Gillard government sought to implement the National Education Reform Agreement that would deliver an A$9.4 billion school funding plan.
 Despite some states and territories becoming parties to the Agreement, the plan was shelved following the 2013 federal election.
-The Turnbull Government commissioned Gonski in 2017 to chair the independent Review to Achieve Educational Excellence in Australian Schools, commonly called Gonski 2.0.
+The Turnbull government commissioned Gonski in 2017 to chair the independent Review to Achieve Educational Excellence in Australian Schools, commonly called Gonski 2.0.
 The government published the report on 30 April 2018.
 Following negotiation, bilateral agreements between the Commonwealth of Australia with each state and territory commenced on 1 January 2019, with the exception of Victoria, whose bilateral agreement commenced on 1 February 2019.
 The funding agreements provide states with funding for government schools (20 percent) and non-government schools (80 percent) taking into consideration annual changes in enrolment numbers, indexation and student or school characteristics.
 A National School Resourcing Board was charged with the responsibility of independently reviewing each state's compliance with the funding agreement(s).

+The tenth anniversary of the Gonski report in May 2022 led to criticism of successive state governments failure to implement its recommendations.
+In 2024–25, the Australian Government invested A$53 billion (7.2% of its federal budget) in education.
+96.3% of gross income for government schools was government funds in 2022, as was 76.4% for Catholic schools and 48.7% for independent schools.
+In January 2025 South Australia and Victoria signed on to the new school funding agreement with the Albanese government (after the previous agreement had expired in 2024), which lifts federal funding of public schools to 25 per cent from 20 per cent, under the Better and Fairer Schools Agreement (BFSA).
+NSW signed up in early March, and Queensland was the last state to make the commitment, on 24 March 2025.
+Under the BFSA, states are required to increase their funding of public schools to 75 per cent of the minimum amount recommended by the 2012 Gonski Review and Gonski 2.0 per the SRS.
+This means that they will be "fully funded" according to the Gonski model.